-Very high physical forces are generated during turning, for example by high rotational speeds and heavy or unbalanced workpieces.
+Very high physical forces are generated during turning, for example due to high rotational speeds and heavy or unbalanced workpieces.
 Incorrect machining parameters, neglected unbalances or improper fixtures lead to an increased risk of accidents during machining!

-- Clamp the workpiece in the spindle center

-- Clamp workpiece securely

-- Program low spindle speeds (increase as required)

-- ▶ Limit the spindle speed (increase as required)

-- ► Eliminate unbalance (calibrate)
+- ► Clamp the workpiece in the spindle center - Clamp workpiece securely - Program low spindle speeds (increase as required) - ► Limit the spindle speed (increase as required) - ► Eliminate unbalance (calibrate)

-- If the Tilt working plane or TCPM functions are active, you cannot switch the operating mode. - In turning mode, no coordinate conversion cycles are permitted except for the datum shift. - The orientation of the tool spindle (spindle angle) depends on the machining direction.
+- If the functions Tilt working plane (option 8) or TCPM (option 9) are active, you cannot switch the machining mode. - In turning mode, no coordinate conversion cycles are permitted except for the datum shift. - The orientation of the tool spindle (spindle angle) depends on the machining direction.
 The tool tip is aligned to the center of the turning spindle for outside machining.
 For inside machining, the tool points away from the center of the turning spindle. - The direction of spindle rotation must be adapted when the machining direction (outside/inside machining) is changed. - During turning, the cutting edge and the center of the turning spindle must be at the same level.
 During turning, the tool therefore has to be pre-positioned to the Y coordinate of the turning-spindle center. - By means of M138, you can select the rotary axes for M128 and TCPM.

 - The preset must be in the center of the turning spindle in turning mode. - In turning mode, diameter values are displayed on the X axis position display.
-The control then shows an additional diameter symbol. - In turning mode, the spindle potentiometer is active for the turning spindle (rotary table). - In turning mode you can use all manual touch probe cycles, except the Probe corner and Probe plane cycles.
-In turning mode, the measured values of the X axis equal diameter values. - You can also use the smartSelect function to define the turning functions.
+The control then shows an additional diameter symbol. - In turning mode, the spindle potentiometer is active for the turning spindle (rotary table). - In turning mode you can use all manual touch probe functions, except the Probe in plane and Intersection probing cycles.
+In turning mode, the measured values of the X axis equate to diameter values. - You can also use the smartSelect function to define the turning functions. - In turning mode, the SPA, SPB and SPC transformations from the preset table are not permitted.
+If you activate one of these transformations while executing the NC program in turning mode, the control will display the Transformation not possible error message.